socek/baelfire/doc/examples/django.rst

 5.1.5 Runserver
 ---------------

-Main purpose of the Baelfire in our sample project is to start runserver with all it's dependencies.
+Main purpose of the Baelfire in our sample project is to start runserver with all the dependencies.
 For now, we have implemented dependency of updating packages to proper version.
 It is enough to implement a task for starting the developer's server.